 Snowdonia Slate Trail Hostel and Bunkhouse Accommodation

-The Snowdonia Slate Trail is an 83 mile circular walking route which leads you through the awe-inspiring landscape of Snowdonia National Park.
-As the name implies it takes you through a number of Snowdonia’s slate villages and allows you to explore the rich industrial heritage of the area.
-The trail leads you through some of the less visited parts of Snowdonia and offers you a variety of experiences.
-Passing though all the main mountains ranges, you will also walk through forests and valleys, past rivers and lakes.
-En route you pass through tiny slumbering hamlets as well as the bustling towns of Llanberis and Betws Coed.
+The Snowdonia Slate Trail is an 83 mile circular walking route that leads you through the awe-inspiring landscape of Snowdonia ((Eryri) National Park.
+As the name implies it takes you through a number of Snowdonia’s (Eryri’s) slate villages and allows you to explore the rich industrial heritage of the area.
+The trail leads you through some of the less visited parts of Snowdonia (Eryri) and offers you a variety of experiences.
+Passing through all the main mountain ranges, you will also walk through forests and valleys, past rivers and lakes.
+En route, you pass through tiny slumbering hamlets as well as the bustling towns of Llanberis and Betws Coed.
 The Slate Trail is a walk of contradictions, with plenty to keep you interested.

-The Snowdonia Slate Trail is also a joy for narrow gauge railway enthusiasts, as it visits the Penrhyn Quarry Railway, Llanberis Lake Railway, Snowdon Mountain Railway, the Welsh Highland Light Railway and the Ffestiniog Railway.
-What better way to break up your day’s walking with a ride on steam train?
+The Snowdonia Slate Trail is also a joy for narrow gauge railway enthusiasts, as it visits the Penrhyn Quarry Railway, Llanberis Lake Railway, Snowdon Mountain Railway, and the Welsh Highland Light Railway, and the Ffestiniog Railway.
+What better way to break up your day’s walking than a ride on a steam train?

 The good news is that there is a great choice of Independent Hostels to stay in when you plan to walk the Slate Trail.
 See a full list of them below.